awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

    aws-cloudhsm> createUser CU kmsuser kmsPswd
    ```

-## Create a custom key store \(console\)<a name="create-keystore-console"></a>
+## Create an AWS CloudHSM key store \(console\)<a name="create-keystore-console"></a>

-When you create a [custom key store](key-store-concepts.md#concept-custom-key-store) in the AWS Management Console, you can add and create the [prerequisites](#before-keystore) as part of your workflow\.
+When you create an AWS CloudHSM key store in the AWS Management Console, you can add and create the [prerequisites](#before-keystore) as part of your workflow\.
 However, the process is quicker when you have assembled them in advance\.

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

 1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

-1. In the navigation pane, choose **Custom key stores**\.
+1. In the navigation pane, choose **Custom key stores**, **AWS CloudHSM key stores**\.

 1. Choose **Create key store**\.

 1. Enter a friendly name for the custom key store\.
-The name must be unique in the account\.
+The name must be unique among all custom key stores in your account\.

-1. Select [an AWS CloudHSM cluster](key-store-concepts.md#concept-cluster) for the custom key store\.
+1. Select [an AWS CloudHSM cluster](hsm-key-store-concepts.md#concept-cluster) for the AWS CloudHSM key store\.
 Or, to create a new AWS CloudHSM cluster, choose the **Create an AWS CloudHSM cluster** link\.

+   The menu displays the AWS CloudHSM clusters in your account and region that are not already associated with an AWS CloudHSM key store\.
 The cluster must [fulfill the requirements](#before-keystore) for association with a custom key store\.
-The menu displays custom key stores in your account and region that are not already associated with a custom key store\.

-1. Choose **Upload file**, and then upload the trust anchor certificate for the AWS CloudHSM cluster that you chose\.
+1. Choose **Choose file**, and then upload the trust anchor certificate for the AWS CloudHSM cluster that you chose\.
 This is the `customerCA.crt` file that you created when you [initialized the cluster](https://docs.aws.amazon.com/cloudhsm/latest/userguide/initialize-cluster.html#sign-csr)\.

-1. Enter the password of [the `kmsuser` crypto user](key-store-concepts.md#concept-kmsuser) \(CU\) that you created in the selected cluster\.
+1. Enter the password of [the `kmsuser` crypto user](hsm-key-store-concepts.md#concept-kmsuser) \(CU\) that you created in the selected cluster\.

 1. Choose **Create**\.

-When the procedure is successful, the new custom key store appears in the list of custom key stores in the account and Region\.
+When the procedure is successful, the new AWS CloudHSM key store appears in the list of AWS CloudHSM key stores in the account and Region\.
 If it is unsuccessful, an error message appears that describes the problem and provides help on how to fix it\.
 If you need more help, see [Troubleshooting a custom key store](fix-keystore.md)\.

-If you try to create a custom key store with all of the same property values as an existing *disconnected* custom key store, AWS KMS does not create a new custom key store, and it does not throw an exception or display an error\.
-Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing custom key store\.
+If you try to create an AWS CloudHSM key store with all of the same property values as an existing *disconnected* AWS CloudHSM key store, AWS KMS does not create a new AWS CloudHSM key store, and it does not throw an exception or display an error\.
+Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing AWS CloudHSM key store\.

-**Next**: New custom key stores are not automatically connected\.
-Before you can create AWS KMS keys in the custom key store, you must [connect the custom key store](disconnect-keystore.md) to its associated AWS CloudHSM cluster\.
+**Next**: New AWS CloudHSM key stores are not automatically connected\.
+Before you can create AWS KMS keys in the AWS CloudHSM key store, you must [connect the custom key store](disconnect-keystore.md) to its associated AWS CloudHSM cluster\.

-## Create a custom key store \(API\)<a name="create-keystore-api"></a>
+## Create an AWS CloudHSM key store \(API\)<a name="create-keystore-api"></a>

-The [CreateCustomKeyStore](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateCustomKeyStore.html) operation creates a new [custom key store](key-store-concepts.md#concept-custom-key-store) that is associated with an AWS CloudHSM cluster in the account and Region\.
+You can use the [CreateCustomKeyStore](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateCustomKeyStore.html) operation to create a new AWS CloudHSM key store that is associated with an AWS CloudHSM cluster in the account and Region\.
 These examples use the AWS Command Line Interface \(AWS CLI\), but you can use any supported programming language\.

 The `CreateCustomKeyStore` operation requires the following parameter values\.
 + CustomKeyStoreName – A friendly name for the custom key store that is unique in the account\.
-+ CloudHsmClusterId – The cluster ID of a cluster that [fulfills the requirements](#before-keystore) for association with a custom key store\.
++ CloudHsmClusterId – The cluster ID of an AWS CloudHSM cluster that [fulfills the requirements](#before-keystore) for an AWS CloudHSM key store\.
 + KeyStorePassword – The password of `kmsuser` CU account in the specified cluster\.
 + TrustAnchorCertificate – The content of the `customerCA.crt` file that you created when you [initialized the cluster](https://docs.aws.amazon.com/cloudhsm/latest/userguide/initialize-cluster.html)\.